 Camaraderie is harder to achieve in a remote team.
 How do you combat the challenges associated with that?

 We are committed to keeping employee happiness at the core of Formstack’s brand, despite where employees may live.
 One way we do this is by giving all employees a monetary allowance—which they can use on things like electronics, office supplies, and coworking expenses—to help improve their remote work experience.
+These workforce management tools can help your business too as it makes the staff feel valued and shows them that you appreciate them and their hard work.

 We also employ a full-time Employee Success Specialist who focuses on employees’ first 90 days at Formstack and setting them up for long-term success.
 This team member plans regular check-ins with new Formstackers, works with managers to develop success plans for new hires, and organizes the “Formstack Buddy” program to pair old and new employees.